 Monument to Flaminia Odescalchi Chigi (1771) by Paolo Posi in S. Maria del Popolo

-Monument to Cardinal Camillo Merlini Paolucci (1776) by Tommaso Righi in S. Marcello al Corso and Monument to Pietro Giavota (1782)
+(left) Monument to Cardinal Camillo Merlini Paolucci (1776) by Tommaso Righi in S. Marcello al Corso; (right) Monument to Pietro Giavota (1782)

 by Raffaele Secini in S. Spirito in Sassia

-Tommaso Righi and Raffaele Secini are hardly mentioned in any history of art, most likely because they continued to use baroque images in an environment fully converted to Neoclassicism, as their Monuments to the Cardinal Camillo Merlini Paolucci in S. Marcello al Corso and to the anatomist Pietro Giavota in S. Spirito in Sassia clearly show.
+Although in the last part of the XVIIIth century, as a result of the Neoclassicist movement, the name Bernini became synonymous with bad taste, still some monuments continued to be designed following his examples.
+Tommaso Righi and Raffaele Secini are hardly mentioned in any history of art book, most likely because they continued to use baroque images in an environment fully converted to Neoclassicism, as their monuments clearly show.

 Other pages dealing with Baroque sculpture: